alpnak/Signal_Processing_MATLAB/README.md

 ![Filtered demodulated guitar amplitude-frequency graph](filtreli_demodule_gitar_genlik-frekans.jpg)

-### g) Adding Noise

-Add random noise to this signal — for example, White Gaussian Noise.
-Listen to the noisy audio and make sure the noise is audible.
-Plot its frequency spectrum.
+### g) Random noise (White Gaussian Noise) was added to the signal.
+The noisy audio was listened to and confirmed to be audibly noisy, and its frequency spectrum was plotted.

 Noisy amplitude-time graph of guitar audio

 ![Noisy guitar amplitude-time graph](gurultulu_gitar_genlik-zaman.jpg)

-### h) Filtering the Noise

-Filter out this noise.
-Compare whether the resulting spectrum matches the echoed signal's spectrum.
+### h) The noise was filtered out, and the resulting spectrum was compared with the echoed signal's spectrum.

 Filtered noisy amplitude-frequency graph of guitar audio

 ![Filtered noisy guitar amplitude-frequency graph](filtreli_gurultulu_gitar_genlik-frekans.jpg)

-### i) Recovering the Original Signal

-Using the impulse response from part (c), recover the original signal.
-Save and listen to this audio.
-Plot its frequency spectrum.
-Is it the same as the first recording?
+### i) Using the impulse response from part (c), the original signal was recovered.
+This audio was saved and listened to, and its frequency spectrum was plotted and compared with the first recording.